Phyllo Turkey Egg Rolls

 - Place one sheet of phyllo dough on a work surface with a long side facing you; spritz with butter spray and brush to evenly distribute.
 Repeat with two more sheets of phyllo, spritzing and brushing each layer.
 (Keep remaining phyllo dough covered with waxed paper to avoid drying out.)

-- Cut the stack widthwise into four 14-in. x 4-1/2-in. strips.
+- Cut the stack widthwise into two 14x4-1/2-in. strips.
 Place 1/4 cup of turkey mixture along one short side of each rectangle.
 Fold in long sides; starting at the filling edge, roll up tightly.
 Place seam side down on ungreased baking sheets.
 Spritz top with butter spray.
 Repeat with remaining phyllo and filling.

 - Bake at 350° for 25-30 minutes, then broil 6 in. from the heat for 5 minutes or until golden brown.
 Serve warm with sweet-and-sour sauce and/or mustard if desired.